Image credit: Printfresh

 This post contains some affiliate links, which means if you make a purchase, EcoCult receives a small percentage of the sale price.
 Some brands may have paid a small fee to be featured.
 We only recommend brands that we truly believe in.
 Support our editorial work by supporting them!

 When it comes to pajamas and sleepwear, you’ll want to prioritize organic, natural fabric.
-Not only are you going to be spending a third of your life in your PJs, but during sleep is when your body performs its most important recovery and healing processes, so you don’t want any toxic chemicals involved.
+Not only do you spend a third of your life in your PJs, but during sleep your body performs its most important recovery and healing processes.
+You don’t want any toxic chemicals involved.

 Whether you’re looking for standard comfy sweats, chic sleepshirts, or spacious, flowy nightgowns, we’ve rounded up the best ethical, sustainable, organic pajamas and sleepwear brands below.